 According to a study by Sallie Mae, a consumer banking company, 25% of college grads have little understanding of even the basic financial concepts.
-In the recently published study ‘Majoring in Money’, by Sallie Mae, the findings conclude that fresh graduates, from the ages of 21-29 years old, are unable to answer 4 simple questions related to finance.
+In the recently published study ‘Majoring in Money’, the findings conclude that fresh graduates, from the ages of 21-29 years old, are unable to answer 4 simple questions related to finance.

 Surprised?
 Well, don’t be!
 This is because a similar study was published in 2016 showing that young people had very little clue about how to best handle their finances.
 According to the study, more than 40% of college grads couldn’t differentiate between a credit card and a debit card.
 Shocking, isn’t it?